Embellished CVs are nothing new to HR professionals, but one executive appears to have taken it to another level.

 Retail giant Myer sacked Andrew Flanagan on his first day, after having supposedly poached him from global fashion brand Zara, when it was revealed that he’d never worked for the company.

-Hiring company Quest Personnel said that it had been duped by Flanagan and he had provided “incorrect and misleading information” before being hired by Myer as the organisation’s group general manager of strategy
+Hiring company Quest Personnel said that it had been duped by Flanagan and he had provided “incorrect and misleading information” before being hired by Myer as the organisation’s group general manager of strategy and business development

 Myer discovered the truth when Zara contacted the company to say that Flanagan had never worked there.